🍡 How to Serve Free Tea

 More proof of Tea Stand visitors being TOUGH in the rain.

-We cannot control who visits parks or how they behave.
+In closing: we cannot control who visits parks or how they behave.
 However, we can be a positive influence and a responsible neighbor by being a compassionate observer, a peaceful presence, and an active participant in our public spaces.

 This document is a work in progress!
 If you have any suggestions, concerns, or questions, please reach out :)